OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

 but seeing as we already have the translation for `diet` we can use this from the `dinosaurCard.json`.

-However when we need two translation json files in one page, we must
+Remember when we need two translation json files in one page, we must

 1. return both namespaces from `getInitialProps`
-2. pass an array containg the namespaces to with HOC
+2. pass an array containing the namespaces to with HOC
 3. whenever we need a translation we need to prefix it with the namespace we are using.

 ### One More Issue